dequelabs/corro/README.md

 * Parseable stringified JSON obviously counts both as a string and as JSON.

 ### value
 If present, the value must be strictly equal to the provided argument.
+This rule runs even when its schema argument is `false`, which turns other rules off.

 ## Contributions
 This is a spare-time project so I can't promise immediate feedback, but issues and especially pull requests are welcome!

 ## Acknowledgements
 I'd be remiss if I didn't at least mention revalidator, which inspired a lot of the general approach to Corro.